BrianRony/Finance-entry/README.md

-Certainly!
-Here's an expanded version of the README with more detailed information:

----

 # Finance Data Entry Web Application

 This web application allows users to enter daily finance data, such as revenue, expenditure, and comments.
 It provides a user-friendly interface for data entry and management.